 The budgetary process begins with the School District's administration presenting an initial budget for the Board's review.
 The administration makes revisions as necessary based on the Board's guidelines, and a tentative budget is approved.
-After approval of this tentative budget by the Board, such budget is advertised at least once in a newspaper of general circulation in the locality, as well as the School District's website.
+After approval of this tentative budget by the Board, such budget will be placed on the School District's website.
+Two public hearings will be scheduled, advertised in the local paper, and held for discussion.
 At the next regularly scheduled meeting of the Board after advertisement, the Board receives comments on the tentative budget, makes revisions as necessary and adopts a final budget.
 The approved budget is then submitted, in accordance with provisions of O.C.G.A. §20-2-167(c), to the Georgia Department of Education.
 The Board may increase or decrease the budget at any time during the year.
 All unexpended budget authority lapses at fiscal year-end.